HeardLibrary/digital-scholarship/script/python/circuit.md

 [Lesson web page](../../codegraf/039/)

 The second session is hands-on and in-person.
 Participants will set up and program the microcontrollers themselves by connecting the boards to their laptops via USB.
 This session will demonstrate and provide attendees with the opportunity to program the microcontrollers in real-time and supports Mac and Windows.
-As a reminder, please bring your laptops to this session.
+We will provide the necessary hardware, but please bring your laptop to this session.

 **NOTE: this session is limited to 20 participants.**